timluc0428/Learning-Notes/How-to-learn.md

 As we retrieve info from our artificial working memory and utilize it, it might move from our artificial working memory to our active working memory.

 ### How to create your tree
-Use github to create repositories of notes, tutorials, snippets of code, that can later be accessed when needed.
+Use GitHub to create repositories of notes, tutorials, and snippets of code, that can later be accessed when needed.

+If following a tutorial, leave an abundance of comments throughout the code explaining the key thought processes and explanations provided by the teacher.
+Write the comments in your own words as you understand the concept.
+This will definitely increase your understanding.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2OTY5NjIzNSw3NjcwOTI1MzZdfQ==
+eyJoaXN0b3J5IjpbLTEzMjEzNTUzODYsNzY3MDkyNTM2XX0=
 -->